 Special operations

 Narrow shafts, contaminated confined spaces, or systems with residual substances require compact, precise tools.
-Hydraulic devices with concrete demolition shear, tank cutters, and steel shear enable work in sealed-off areas under respiratory protection, with short exposure times and a clean cut line.
+Hydraulic devices with concrete demolition shears, tank cutters, and steel shears enable work in sealed-off areas under respiratory protection, with short exposure times and a clean cut line.
+Staging areas for dirty and clean tools and short transport routes maintain control over contamination.

 Occupational safety, emission reduction, and environmental protection